Tax Basics For Businesses In Australia

 Petroleum Resource Rent Tax (PRRT)

-PRRT is applied to a ‘project’ or ‘production licence area’ at a rate of 40% of the taxable profits derived from the recovery of all petroleum in the project, including:
+A ‘project’ or a ‘production licence area’ is subject to PRRT at a rate of forty percent of the taxable profits resulting from the recovery of all petroleum inside the project, which includes the following items:

 - crude oil